Research

 In summer 2025, a candidate polling at 0.8 percent five months earlier won the Democratic primary for NYC mayor, then took the general by a margin no one forecast, turning out more voters than the city had seen in fifty years.
 We had embedded access from day one.
 The book argues this was not charisma or virality but the downstream consequence of a decade of organizing infrastructure rebuilt block by block.

-Read the field-lead zine →
+Read the field-lead survey zine →

 What it argues